Japan Guides: Hiking in Kamikochi

 Kamikochi Nagano Prefecture 上高地

-The Kamikochi area is a plateau about 15 kilometers long in the Azusa Valley, approximately 1500 meters above sea level.
-It lies in the Hide Mountains between Mt.
-Hodokadake and Mt.
-Yakedake which is an active volcano.
+Kamikochi is a plateau about 15 kilometers long in the Azusa Valley of the Hida Mountains, approximately 1,500 meters above sea level, and between the 3,190m Mt.
+Hodokadake and 2,455m Mt.
+Yakedake, which is an active volcano.

 Lake Taisho, which sits at the foot of Mt.
 Yakedake, was formed after the volcano erupted in 1920.
 Some of the tallest mountains surrounding Kamikochi include Nishihotakadake at 2909 meters, Okuhotakadake at 3190 meters, and Maehotakadake at 3090 meters.
 The Azusa River flows through Kamikochi and feeds Lake Taisho.